VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 <img src="https://github.com/user-attachments/assets/e8128497-2ef7-4d48-9ca3-249a50b25eef" alt="exp_vs_cntrl_GSEA" width="71%">

 ##### PCA
-**PCA Plots:** Principal Component Analysis (PCA) plots showing the relationships between samples based on their gene expression profiles.
-PCA is used to reduce the dimensionality of the data and visualize the primary sources of variation in gene expression.
+**PCA Plots:** Principal Component Analysis (PCA) plots showing the relationships between samples based on their protein intensity profiles.
+PCA is used to reduce the dimensionality of the data and visualize the primary sources of variation in protein intensity.
 The pipeline generates:

 - A static 2D plot
 <img src="https://github.com/user-attachments/assets/617de511-83a2-4b75-8085-65d084119e43" alt="pca.jpg" width="71%">